The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks.md

 - [Unity 2016](/WindowsThemes/Deskthemepacks/Unity2016)

 ### Notes

+- Deskthemepacks are a packaging format for Windows themes.
+They are essentially ZIP archives with a different file extension.
+They can be created by right-clicking on a theme in the Personalization settings and selecting "Save theme for sharing".
+This will create a deskthemepack file that can be shared with others.
-Due to common errors with packaging themes into deskthemepack archives, my themes are not packaged into a deskthemepack archive.
-As such it requires manual installation.
-To install these themes follow the instructions listed below.
+- Due to common errors with packaging themes into Microsoft's deskthemepack archives, our themes are not packaged into a deskthemepack archive.
+As such they require manual installation.
+To install our themes follow the instructions listed below.

 #### Instructions